By Freddie Cocker

 The workplace is also somewhere where bullying could take place, either perpetrated by work colleagues or your boss.
 It could take place within family homes, hospitals, police stations or the Houses of Parliament as recent developments have come to light.
 There are no limitations on the reach it can extend to.

 Bullying can be conducted by an individual or a group of people and methods of bullying take many different forms.
 It could be carried out through more ‘traditional’ forms like face-to-face name-calling, personal abuse or physical assaults of violence.
 It could take the form of social exclusion.
 Furthermore, it can sometimes manifest itself through a manipulation of other social groups so they in turn exclude that person from a particular social hierarchy.

 As we have entered the digital age, other forms of bullying have now emerged.
 One such consequence is the rise of cyber-bullying.
 Now bullying can take place over text message, Facebook, SnapChat, Instagram, Twitter or other social networks.
 Some bullies now video their attacks and post it online.
 Previously, being bullied for a day ended at 3:30 or 5pm when a person left work or school.
 Now it can be a never ending cycle of abuse, where the only obstacle to someone’s ability to inflict pain is dictated by their Wi-Fi signal or their data allowance.

-The impact of being bullied is an endless list of negative outcomes.
-It can take the form of severe mental health issues like depression, bipolar disorder, OCD, paranoia or schizophrenia.
+The impact of being bullied can produce an endless list of negative outcomes.
+It could be a factor in someone developing severe mental health conditions like depression, bipolar disorder, OCD, paranoia or schizophrenia.
 It could also have massive long-term consequences like marriage breakdown, fractured relationships, job loss or suicide.

 As I write this, it is worth pointing out that I myself was bullied.
 Almost all of the above forms of bullying I just described, I had to endure myself.
 The impact of being bullied over a nine year period when I was in primary school and secondary school included several suicide attempts born out of severe depression, trust issues particularly with figures of authority or friends, paranoia, self-hatred and a myriad of other self-esteem issues.